J-Lee12/CS396ArtificialLife/README.md

 ## The way the simulator works
 1. we call search.py, it creates an instance of the parallel hillclimber
 2. we evaluate the parents (do this step population size times)
-    a.
-We run Run_Simulation()
+    3. We run Run_Simulation()
-    b.
-This calls the robot constructor with the specified ID
+    4. This calls the robot constructor with the specified ID
-        c.
-Robot gets the sensor values and updates its neural network values to what is included in brainID.nndf
+        5. Robot gets the sensor values and updates its neural network values to what is included in brainID.nndf
-        d.
-The robot then acts based on the values given
+        6. The robot then acts based on the values given
-        e. prints the fitness of that robot in a file
+        7. prints the fitness of that robot in a file
-    f.
-We then create a copy of the parent and then mutate it
+    8. We then create a copy of the parent and then mutate it
-    g. after doing steps a-e again, we check if the children or parent had a better fitness and select the one that did
+    9. after doing steps a-e again, we check if the children or parent had a better fitness and select the one that did

-3. Run the entireity of step 2 Generationsize times
+10. Run steps 3-9 Generationsize times
+11. Select the robot that had the best fitness and then simulate that one.